SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 ## 9.2 MIDI functions

-Control Change #32 (Bank Select "LSB") has been modified to use the byBankLSB value.
+Control Change #32 (Bank Select "LSB") has been modified to use the `byBankLSB` value.

-All other MIDI functions are unchanged from SoundFont® 2.04.
+All other MIDI functions are unchanged from legacy SF2.04.

-If a SoundFont® 2.00a file is loaded, see the legacy SoundFont® 2.04 specification for more details for handling of SoundFont® 2.00 files.
+If a SoundFont® 2.00a file is loaded, see `SFSPEC24.PDF` for more details for handling of SoundFont® 2.00 files.

 * * *

 ## 9.3 Parameter units

-All of these are the same as SoundFont® 2.04.
+All of these are the same as legacy SF2.04.

 * * *

 ## 9.4 SF Generator Model

-This is the same as SoundFont® 2.04.
+This is the same as legacy SF2.04.

 * * *

 ## 9.5 SF Modulator Model

-- Modulators work in the same way as SoundFont® 2.04, but an update will be made in SFe version 4.1.
+- Modulators work in the same way as legacy SF2.04, but an update will be made in SFe 4.1.
 - \[New diagrams available soon\]

 * * *

 ## 9.6 NRPN implementation

-The NRPN implementation used by version 4.0 is identical to SoundFont® 2.04.
+The NRPN implementation used by SFe 4.0 is identical to legacy SF2.04.

 * * *